-A native of Chattanooga, TN, Staci A. Spring returned to the Scenic City in 2016 to continue a versatile career as a freelance musician, private instructor, arts administrator, and college professor.
-She currently works for the Chattanooga Symphony & Opera as a bassoonist and manager of the CSO Youth Orchestras, while also maintaining a private studio and teaching at Lee University and the University of Tennessee at Chattanooga.
-Other activities include teaching bassoon for the Tennessee Governor’s School for the Arts and serving as the Competition Chair for the Meg Quigley Vivaldi Competition.
+A native of Chattanooga, TN, Staci A. Spring returned to the Scenic City in 2016 to continue a versatile career as a freelance musician, music educator, and arts administrator.
+In addition to her role as Education & Community Engagement Manager for the Chattanooga Symphony & Opera, she performs frequently as an orchestral and chamber musician, maintains a private bassoon studio, and teaches bassoon at the University of Tennessee at Chattanooga.
+Other activities include teaching bassoon for the Tennessee Governor’s School for the Arts and serving as the Competition Director for the prestigious Meg Quigley Vivaldi Competition.

 Spring is a doctoral candidate at the University of North Texas, where she studied bassoon with Kathleen Reynolds and also completed a Graduate Academic Certificate in Arts Leadership as a Priddy Scholarship recipient.
 She earned dual Master of Music degrees in Historical Musicology and Bassoon Performance from The Florida State University, studying with scholar Denise Von Glahn and bassoonist Jeffrey Keesecker.
 She completed her undergraduate studies at Brevard College in North Carolina.